DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 Fortum noted that similar CCU projects are under way in other sectors in Finland, but these are mainly focused on the production of synthetic fuels and carbon capture and storage.

-"Captured carbon dioxide should be utilised as a new raw material instead of storing it underground or releasing it into the atmosphere when using fuel," Rehn added.
+“Captured carbon dioxide should be utilised as a new raw material, instead of storing it underground or releasing it into the atmosphere when using fuel,” Rehn added.

-"Utilising captured CO2 is a much more sustainable option in terms of tackling resource scarcity in the future.
-Whereas carbon capture and storage is a linear solution that does not address the growing material shortage, carbon capture and utilisation promotes circular economy."
+“Utilising captured CO2 is a much more sustainable option in terms of tackling resource scarcity in the future.
+Whereas carbon capture and storage is a linear solution that does not address the growing material shortage, carbon capture and utilisation promotes [a] circular economy.”

 Europe generates nearly 100 million tonnes of non-recyclable waste annually, much of which is incinerated for energy production.
-According to Rehn, the widespread adoption of the Carbon2x program's technology could capture and repurpose up to 90% of the CO2 emissions produced by waste incineration, converting them into usable products.
+According to Rehn, the widespread adoption of the Carbon2x programme’s technology could capture and repurpose up to 90% of the CO2 emissions produced by waste incineration, converting them into usable products.

 Get the week's top grocery retail news